Axes and labels

 To start at zero, or not to start at zero.
 This is potentially history’s longest debate.
 As a charting library, we would like to support both directions, with the following recommendation.

 When starting at non-zero is bad

-Always start numerical axis at zero for part-to-whole and comparisons charts, such as bar and area chart.
-Truncating the Y axis can distortion the perception, making a small difference look big and significant.
+Always start numerical axes at zero for part-to-whole and comparisons charts, such as bar and area chart.
+Truncating the Y axis can distort the perception, making a small difference look big and significant.

 When starting at non-zero is good

 Line charts and scatter plots are less sensitive to this distortion because they are intended to communicate trends and not the relative size of the difference.
 In these cases, cropping the Y axis helps users more easily identify the direction of change.

 Never interpolate between periods when data is unavailable.
 Always label both the start and end point during which data is not available.